solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Integrations/Add Integration/index.md

 # Add Integration

-Adding an integration in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding an integration in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../../../images/catalogaddintegration.jpg" alt="catalogaddintegration" style="width: 100%; display: block"></a>